-- Supply of compost or well-rotted farmyard manure such as Miracle-Gro Premium All Purpose Compost
+- A supply of compost or well-rotted farmyard manure such as Miracle-Gro Premium All Purpose Compost.

 There are many different varieties of rhubarb available, but some stand out from the crowd.
 Here are a few of our favourite types of rhubarb: